C-Johnson83/supreme-adventure/README.md

 #### Scenario: Creating an Event List and Adding Items

-**Given:** I am logged in and on the homepage/dashboard of the Event Registry platform.
+**Given:** I am logged in and on the homepage/dashboard of The Three Amigos Event Registry platform.
 **When:** I decide to organize a new event.
 **Then:**
-- I want to create a new event list by specifying the event's name, date, and type.
+- I want to create a new event list by making an access code and specifying the event's type, name and date.
 - After creating the event list, I want the option to add items to it, such as gifts or tasks related to the event.

 #### Scenario: Viewing Event Lists on the Homepage

-**Given:** I am logged in and on the homepage/dashboard of the Event Registry platform.
+**Given:** I am logged in and on the homepage/dashboard of The Three Amigos Event Registry platform.
 **When:** I want to see an overview of all my event lists.
 **Then:**
 - I expect to see each event list displayed as a card on the homepage/dashboard.
-- Each card should contain essential information about the event, such as its name, date, and location.
+- Each card should contain essential information about the event, such as its name, date, and link to the list.
 - I can click on a card to view and manage the details of the corresponding event list.

 ### ---------------Future Development---------------